 This strategy also makes sense in that it’s getting harder to rank on commercial keywords for organic terms, as massive, blinged-out Product Listing Ads typically take >85% of the above the fold browser space.
 Plus, that information-rich content is a perfect match for informational queries.
 This strategy of using both PPC and SEO for different query types is what I do for my own PPC.

-AdWords, like other marketing channels out there, isn't just a brainless coin-operated system as many believe it to be.
+Google Ads, like other marketing channels out there, isn’t just a brainless coin-operated system as many believe it to be.
 Your ability to pick keywords and write great ads has a tremendous impact on the ROI of your campaigns.
-AdWords is hackable and you are in control of your PPC destiny.
+Google Ads is hackable and you are in control of your PPC destiny.

-I hope a deeper understanding of the inner workings of Quality Score and just how deeply CTRs affect your AdWords performance is the catalyst you need to start making substantial changes in how you do paid search.
+I hope a deeper understanding of the inner workings of Quality Score and just how deeply CTRs affect your Google Ads performance is the catalyst you need to start making substantial changes in how you do paid search.

 Which of the tips above do you think will be the easiest—or the most complicated—to put into action?
 Are you reaping the rewards of high Quality Scores or suffering penalties due to low Quality Scores?
 Share your thoughts below!